gtuck/web3400/php-code-examples.md

 - The `setcookie()` function must be called before any output is sent to the browser.
 - Cookies are part of the HTTP header, so `setcookie()` must be called before HTML tags.
 - The value of the cookie is stored on the client's machine and can be manipulated by the client, so do not store sensitive information in cookies.
-- Cookies might not be immediately available after they are set because the client needs to send them back to the server with the next HTTP request.
+- Cookies might not be immediately available after they are set because the client needs to send them back to the server with the following HTTP request.

 These examples cover the basic operations you can perform with cookies in PHP - setting, accessing, modifying, and deleting them.
-Cookies are a fundamental part of web development for storing user preferences, tracking user sessions, and managing user data across different website pages.
+Cookies are fundamental to web development for storing user preferences, tracking user sessions, and managing user data across different website pages.

 ## Working with JSON data

 Working with JSON (JavaScript Object Notation) data in PHP is quite common, especially in web development for APIs, configurations, and data exchange between a server and a client.
-JSON is a lightweight data-interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+JSON is a lightweight data-interchange format that is easy for humans to read and write and for machines to parse and generate.

 Here's a basic example of creating and working with JSON data in PHP: